redhat-manufacturing/device-edge-workshops/provisioner/README.md

 # Set the number of student slots
 student_total: 10

+# If using wifi or ethernet locally
+local_connection_type: wifi

 # Generate offline token to authenticate the calls to Red Hat's APIs
 # Can be accessed at https://access.redhat.com/management/api
 offline_token: "your-token-here"